Travel & Teach - Sweden

 But for the ambitious or those with good contacts, a desire to teach and a may be all you need to arrange work informally in the country.
-If you have a degree then your job prospects are significantly enhanced and a Global English Level 4 TESOL with business course may help you meet the growing need for business English.
+If you have a degree then your job prospects are significantly enhanced.
 Certainly for most European teachers, the bureaucracy has relaxed considerably since Sweden joined the EU.
 However non-EU citizens will find it difficult to be able to gain the necessary papers to teach in Sweden.
 You should be aware that employers may also be looking for your ability to adapt to the climate – Sweden is dark and cold in the north in the winter months so be prepared for some long, dark nights!

 As mentioned previously, teaching in Sweden should enable you live comfortably but not excessively, although if you are freelancing you can expect to earn more.
 Accommodation is expensive and the tax rate is high (around 30% depending on location).
 Sweden itself is fairly liberal and whilst the people are easy going and friendly once you get to know them, they can be a little reserved and some have commented on the difficulty of making friends.
 As a colleague who lived there put it ‘If the British are shy, then the Swedes are very, very shy.’